ethereum/homestead-guide/source/introduction/glossary.rst

       Homestead is the second major version release of the Ethereum platform.
 Homestead includes several protocol changes and a networking change that makes possible further network upgrades: `EIP\-2 Main homestead hardfork changes <https://github.com/ethereum/EIPs/blob/master/EIPS/eip-2.mediawiki>`_; `EIP\-7 Hardfork EVM update (DELEGATECALL) <https://github.com/ethereum/EIPs/blob/master/EIPS/eip-7.md>`_; `EIP\-8 devp2p forward compatibility <https://github.com/ethereum/EIPs/blob/master/EIPS/eip-8.md>`_.
 Homestead will launch when block 1,150,000 is reached on the Mainnet.
 On the Testnet, Homestead will launch at block 494,000.

    metropolis
       The third stage of Ethereum's release.
-This is the stage when the user interfaces come out (e.g. Mist), including a Dapp store, and non-technical users should feel comfortable joining at this point.
+This is the stage when the user interfaces come out (e.g. Mist), including a ÐApp store, and non-technical users should feel comfortable joining at this point.

    serenity
       The fourth stage of Ethereum's release.
 This is when things are going to get fancy: the network is going to change its mining process from Proof-of-Work to Proof-of-Stake.